-Black Pine is a past-producing heap-leach gold mine located in southern Idaho.
+Black Pine is a past-producing, heap-leach gold mine located in southern Idaho.
 The recovery of an extensive historical digital database, after the acquisition of Black Pine in 2016, led to a two-year compilation and verification exercise, along with a successful validation drill program in 2017.
-In 2019 and 2020, the Corporation to planned and executed 21,000 m and 43,000 m respective drill programs that intersected thick, high-grade intervals of Carlin-style oxide gold mineralisation in four new zones beneath the limit of shallow historical drilling, and in several regional targets, significantly expanding on the historical footprint of gold mineralisation.
-The 2021 exploration program is designed to continue to expand these areas of mineralization and make new discoveries, produce a maiden mineral resource estimate and a preliminary economic assessment, and substantially derisk the project through acquisition of private land, water rights and permit amendments.
+Since 2019 the Corporation has planned and executed drill programs totalling over 140,000 metres that intersected thick, low- to high-grade intervals of Carlin-style oxide gold mineralisation in several new zones beneath the limit of shallow historical drilling, and in several regional targets, significantly expanding on the historical footprint of gold mineralisation.
+In 2021 a maiden resource estimate was published, supporting the concept that the potential is far greater than the sum of the historically mined gold.
+In 2021, a significant new zone of mineralization designated the Rangefront Focus Area (as defined herein) was discovered and is not accounted for in the resource estimate.
+The 2022 exploration program is designed to continue to explore the Rangefront Zone, as well as add necessary data towards a preliminary economic assessment, while we continue to substantially derisk the project through acquisition of private land, water rights and permit amendments.